passwordless-id/webauthn/docs/index.md

 - Manage the user profile
 - ...and so on

 Basically, this library is just a tool to realize something bigger.
 If you just want to "register" and "authenticate" users without dealing with the intricacies, a "solution" like [Passwordless.ID](https://passwordless.id) would be more suited.

-It's free too, and even simpler to use than re-inventing the wheel by yourself.
+It's free and (soon) open source too, so there is no need for you to re-invent the wheel.